 Those that live in Newfoundland have truly turned this into an art.

 First the trees are cut down in long lengths.
 If it is in winter they may be transported on a sled pulled behind a skidoo.
-Wood is then moved to a staging location where it is allowed to age.
+Historically these sleds would be pulled by Newfoundland ponies.
+Wood is then moved to a staging location where it is allowed to age for at least a year.
 It stands on end to allow the sap to run to the base.
 Then it is laid flat.

 Once dried, it is cut to the correct length, split and then stacked.

 Some lengths might even be taken to a local mill for building lumber.
 The outer scrap pieces are kept and added to the wood pile.